Uber backs off threat to leave Quebec

 The company was concerned about regulations that will require drivers to undergo police background checks.

-Uber drivers will also need to complete 35 hours of training, up from 20, before being allowed to pick up passengers.
+Uber drivers will also need to complete 35 hours of training, before being allowed to pick up passengers.

 - Uber threat to quit Quebec over new rules